Difference Between Ferrous and Non-Ferrous Metals

 As non-ferrous metals do not contain any traces of iron or its components or properties, they also lack magnetic properties in the metals.
 The metals tend to show tensile strength, but it is very low.

 The advantage of non-ferrous metals is that they are very light in weight and are most malleable.
-The market value of these metals is quite high as compared to that of ferrous metals.
+The market value of these metals is quite high compared to that of ferrous metals.

-Copper is best suited for making bearings, pipes, etc. Zinc metal is often used as the surface coating for iron and steel to prevent rusting.
+Copper is best suited for making bearings, pipes, etc. Zinc metal is used as the surface coating for iron and steel to prevent rusting.

 non ferrous metals